jaimeperez/iSHAKE/README.md

     * `--sha3-512` to use SHA3 with 512 bits of output.
     * `--bytes` to specify the amount of bytes desired in the output (only for the two XOFs).
+    * `--hex` to indicate that the input is hex-encoded.
+    * `--quiet` to indicate that the output should only consist of the hash.
     * Additionally, a file can be specified as the source of the data to hash.
       Input can also be passed into the utility by using a UNIX pipe.